PAKDDsubmission117/mtid/README.md

-# Model for Topic-sensitive Influencer Discovery (MHT)
+# Model for Topic-sensitive Influencer Discovery (MTID)
 This is a C++ implementation of `MTID` (Topic-sensitive Influencer Discovery).
 It is the submission to PAKDD 2018